bhavanaramachandran/DIfferential_Gene_Expression_Analysis-BRCA1-mutant-vs-normal-/README.md

 ##Acknowledgements:
 I would like to thank Rajiv Gandhi Centre for Biotechnology, Trivandrum for providing server access and computational support necessary for performing this analysis.
-I also acknowledge the use of OpenAI’s ChatGPT for assistance with code structuring and troubleshooting during the course of this project.